Whatsapp Icon

 Scenarios of Investment Declaration Form That a Taxpayer or an Employee Can Face

-Scenario 1: When an Employee Invests Less Amount Than the Amount He Declares
+Scenario 1: When an Employee Invests Less Amount than the Amount Declared

-In cases wherein the amount invested is less than the employee or the taxpayer's declared, your employer will recalculate the amount of tax liability before the end of the financial year.
-You can ask for an income tax if you have invested in the date that your employer provides for investment proof submission.
-Moreover, you can also ask for Tax Deduction at Source (TDS) if you are eligible for the same.
+In cases wherein the amount invested is less than the employee's or the taxpayer's declared, your employer will recalculate the amount of tax liability before the end of the financial year.
+You can ask for an income tax if you have invested on the date that your employer provides for investment proof submission.
+Moreover, you can also ask for a Tax Deduction at Source (TDS) if you are eligible for the same.

-Scenario 2: When an Employee has Invested in Equal Amount as Claimed by Him or Her
+Scenario 2: When an Employee has Invested in an Equal Amount Declared

 In cases, wherein the amount invested by an employee or a taxpayer is equal to the amount that he or she claims in a particular financial year.
 Most probably, he or she will not be eligible for any tax returns.